willyvaessen/100DaysofCode/README.md

 I seem to have some trouble with using the "dotenv" package.
 As soon as I try to use variables from my .env file, my app crashes and I can't seem to figure out why.

+## 28 August 2023

+A busy day today, with a long but interesting meeting.
+It seems that we're going to have a challenging time ahead at work.
+A busy day also means I haven't had the time to code yet, unfortunately.
+I'll see what I can do tonight, though.